Folwark: History

 Folwarks aimed to produce surplus produce for export.
 The first folwarks were created on Church- and monastery-owned lands.
 Later, the folwark system was adopted both by the nobility (szlachta) and by rich peasants (singular: sołtys), but the sołtys positions were eventually taken over by the szlachta.

 The term folwark came into the Polish language in the 14th century from the German Vorwerk, originally the fortified advanced work of a castle and later an outlying manor house that managed a farm estate.
 The English translation would be "grange", the historical meaning of which is "an outlying farm with tithe barns belonging to a monastery or feudal lord".

 The development of folwarks was boosted by growing demand for grain and by the profitability of its export, both to Western Europe and within the Polish–Lithuanian Commonwealth.
 That led to the exploitation of serfdom since landowners discovered that instead of collecting money-based rent and taxes, it was more profitable to force the peasantry to work on folwarks.
 Folwark-based grain export became an important part of the economy of the Polish–Lithuanian Commonwealth.

 Folwarks were primarily an early modern postfeudal rural formation.
 They originated as land belonging to a feudal lord (early on a knight) and were not rented out to peasants but worked by the owner's own hired labor or servants.
-The peasants toiled on the lots that they rented from the lord and ere obliged to provide complimentary labour for the lord on his folwark, originally a few days per year.
+The peasants toiled on the lots that they rented from the lord and were obliged to provide complimentary labour for the lord on his folwark, originally a few days per year.
 From the 16th century, the amount of this mandatory free labor was radically increased, and szlachta-sponsored legislation imposed rigid conditions on the peasants, such as the prohibition on worker's right to leave a village and seek a new lord.
 The originally-free peasants became serfs and then fell into a condition of extreme dependency and exploitation, known in Poland as wtórne poddaństwo [secondary serfdom].
 Their lords, in turn, had become dependent on such free labour, which kept the folwark economy going and competitive on the European grain markets.